Below is a collection of published user research findings around bitcoin, from academic papers to surveys and blog posts.

-Insights into the current state of the cryptoasset industry.
-The study gathers survey data from more than 180 cryptoasset companies and individuals, covering 47 countries across five world regions, focusing on the following four key industry segments: mining, exchange, storage, and payments.
+A review of the changes in the industry since the 2nd report in 2018.
+The study gathers survey data from more than 280 cryptoasset companies in 59 countries, focusing on the following four key industry segments: exchanges, payments, custody, and mining.

 Case studies #

 2022 by Vongphrachanh and Berkoe.

 A research initiative to understand how women outside the U.S who never engaged with bitcoin felt about it and how their perceptions differed from men’s.
 The findings highlight roadblocks faced by would-be adopters.

 A UX case case study by built for mars that covers the experience of buying, storing, trading and selling cryptocurrency’s like bitcoin on Coinbase.

 Documentation of the user research, redesign and testing process of Coinhako, a cryptocurrency trading and digital wallet app.